stasmarkin/sm_td/README.md

 ## Community

-First of all, there are issues and pull requests on this repository.
-You may ask any questions there.
+Start with GitHub issues or pull requests for questions and ideas.

-Then you may join the [SM_TD Discord Channel](https://discord.gg/GHuqxtGftX) for any questions or suggestions.
+You can also join the [SM_TD Discord channel](https://discord.gg/GHuqxtGftX), or reach me on Reddit (u/stasmarkin) or Discord (stasmarkin).

 Also, you may email me or tag/text me on Reddit (u/stasmarkin) or Discord (stasmarkin).